PLEASE NOTE: The Forest Practice is closed on Friday 2nd April and Monday 5th April for the Easter bank holidays.

-If you need urgent advice when the practice is closed, please call 0115 9423759 and you will be diverted to the out of hours GP.
+If you need urgent advice whilst the practice is closed please telephone 0115 942 3759 and your call will be diverted to the out of hours GP service.

 For immediate, life-threatening emergencies, continue to call 999.

 The Urgent Care Centre provides access to assessment and treatment if you need help with a health problem that is urgent, but not life-threatening, such as: minor burns or scalds, minor head injury with no loss of consciousness, skin infections or animal bites, suspected broken bones, sprains and strains (x-ray service available), eye infections or minor eye injuries.
-The Urgent Care Centre is open 7am-9pm 365 a year, and on London Road (next to the BBC Centre).
+The Urgent Care Centre is open 7am – 9pm 365 days a year, and on London Road (next to the BBC Centre)

 It is our priority to ensure that all patients and staff are safe when visiting or working in the practice.
 To minimise risk, we ask that all patients who have an appointment, are wearing a face covering when they come into the practice.
 The face covering must cover your nose and mouth.
 If you would like to have a go at making your own, the government website has a handy instruction guide on what to do: https://bit.ly/3eb6Iy9